 Kicking Horse Coffee – Hola

 The Hola Blend of Kicking Horse Coffee made it to our top best light roast coffee.
 This kickass coffee is deep, dark, and delicious.
 Roasted beneath the Canadian rocky mountain.
 The coffee is a tasty cuppa to wake up your senses first thing in the morning.
-Plus, their coffee is Fair Trade certified and organic certified.
+Plus, their coffee is Fair Trade certified and organically certified.

 - Cupping notes: light and silky smooth body